 Taking Kids to the Indianapolis Motor Speedway

-Saturday, May 14 the cars will tack the track at the Indianapolis Motor Speedway for the IndyCar Grand Prix.
-If you’re unsure your child is ready to sit through the Indianapolis 500, the IndyCar Grand Prix is the perfect opportunity for a practice run.
+Saturday, May 13, 2023, the cars will take the track at the Indianapolis Motor Speedway for the IndyCar Grand Prix.
+If you’re thinking about going to the Indy 500 with kids, the IndyCar Grand Prix is the perfect opportunity for a practice run.
 Gates open at 7:30 am and there are races throughout the day.
 The Grand Prix begins at 3:50 pm and is 85 laps.
-General admission tickets are $35 and children 15 and under are free with the purchase of an adult general admission ticket (all reserved seats require tickets).
+General admission tickets are $30 and children 15 and under are free with the purchase of an adult general admission ticket (all reserved seats require tickets).

 Taking Kids to Indy 500 Practices and Qualifications

-Practice days and qualifications provide another good opportunity for “practice” with your kids at the track.
+Indy 500 Practice days and Qualifications provide another good opportunity for “practice” with your kids at the track.
 Formerly Bump Day and Pole day, Qualifications is the weekend the field of 33 is set and the pole position is determined.
-Qualifications are Saturday, May 21 and Sunday, May 22 and the Pole Position is decided on Sunday.
+Qualifications are Saturday, May 20, 2023 and Sunday, May 21, 2023, and the Pole Position is decided on Sunday.

 Indianapolis 500 Festival Parade